franklinqin0/blog/docs/views/hanoi.md

 ## Further

+Following are interesting ways to go deeper but I am good for now.

+- Iterative solutions
+- Relation to Hamiltonian path
+- Solutions to more than 3 rods

+## References

 The [Chinese wikipedia explanation](https://zh.wikipedia.org/wiki/%E6%B1%89%E8%AF%BA%E5%A1%94) is more terse and insightful than the [English one](https://en.wikipedia.org/wiki/Tower_of_Hanoi).

 [This geeksforgeeks post](https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi) offers the [recursive solution](#recursion) code above, and a pretty good descriptive video.

 [Wolfram Mathworld](https://mathworld.wolfram.com/TowerofHanoi.html) gives more math insights.

-There are iterative solutions and the problem also relates to Hamiltonian path, but I am not interested enough to explore further.